AntiBlueQuirk/ONI-MaterialProbeMod/README.md

 In each mode (except Biome), the probe will give you information about the range of properties in the area: minimum, maximum and average.
 The area will also be colored according to that range.
 For instance in Temperature mode, the blue area represents the lowest temperature in the area, and the red area represents the hottest area.

 This mod makes absolutely *no gameplay changes*.
-Technically, it doesn't even give you information you don't already have access too, only improving your tools to interpret it.
+Technically, it doesn't even give you information you don't already have access to, only improving your tools to interpret it.
 You can add and remove the mod from your game as much as you like.

 ## What Are These Settings?